 Religious School Faculty

-Ela Alexander - 1st Grade - email@example.com
+Ela Alexander - Kindergarten and 1st Grade - email@example.com

 Ela Alexander was born in Israel and has been teaching children for many years.
 Even before graduating high school she has been working with preschool children in her Kibbutz, Rosh Hanikra.
 After immigrating to the US Ela continued working with children while attending college to earn a certificate in Early Childhood Education.
 She ran a home day care business while raising her son and has worked in two preschools in which she was a head teacher as well as a director.
 Currently she is employed by the Wornick Jewish Day School where she has been teaching for over ten years mostly in grades K to 2.
 Ela has been teaching at CBJ since 2011.